Leadership Council

 • Our Work

-Leadership Council is responsible for developing, approving, and enforcing policies, procedures, and written standards for projects that are funded through our local Continuum of Care (CoC).
+Leadership Council is responsible for developing, approving, and enforcing policies, procedures, written standards, and best practices for projects that are funded through our local Continuum of Care (CoC).
 Some additional funders in our community, including the City of Austin, often require projects they fund to follow these same standards.

 Collaborative leadership